For appointments or information, call 785.532.6544

 - The Laboratory maintains CLIA accreditation (Clinical Laboratory Improvement Amendments).

-The physical therapy/athletic training staff have experience treating a wide spectrum of ailments and injuries common to college students.
+The rehabilitation services staff have experience treating a wide spectrum of ailments and injuries common to college students.

 - Services available:

 - Physical therapy evaluation and treatment of musculoskeletal and neurological conditions

 - Functioning testing, strength assessment, proprioceptive/kinesthetic testing

 - Post surgical rehabilitation

 - Vestibular and concussion rehabilitation

 - Therapeutic modalities: heat, cryotherapy, ultrasound, phonophoresis, iontophoresis, electrical stimulation, interferential current, TENS application